aleshaleksey/fansys23/08-spell-list.md

 **Special**:
 - You can only have one summon at any one time.
-- The summon appears at the start of the caster's *next* turn.
+- The summon appears either at the end of the caster's turn, or the start of the caster's next turn.
+However it cannot act until the start of the caster's next turn.

 **Limitation**: You cannot summon a beast into an environment where it cannot breath or move (eg, you cannot summon a horse into mid-air, or a fish onto land).